verdaux/BookNotes/Conversations/Work.md

 - [ ] If you've got something professional to say please speak otherwise, we're done here.
 - [ ] Noted.
 Now, let's get back to the previous conversation.
 - [ ] Are you trying to impress someone with that or did you consider this meeting an outlet?
+- [ ] Can I offer another perspective?